mira-kine/superchat/README.md

 # ChatRoom using React and Firebase

-- My space to learn using React and Firebase to create interactive, real time SPA's!
+- My space to learn new languages and frameworks to create interactive, real time SPA's!
-- Currently constructing: Authentication page using Google's OAuth + Firebase's built in authentication
+- Currently constructing: ✨🔨: Handling more than one chat room and entry point with Socket.io